Skip advert

 Evo rating

-Even the least powerful 595 is a brisk little device, using its 143bhp to good effect (and no doubt thanks to a kerb weight little over a metric ton) to deliver a 7.8sec 0-62mph time and perfectly respectable 131mph top speed.
-For reference, that’s a tenth quicker and 1mph more than its closest rival, the basic 1.5-litre Mini Cooper.
+Even the base 595 is a brisk little device, using its 143bhp to good effect (and no doubt thanks to a kerb weight little over a metric ton) to deliver a 7.8sec 0-62mph time and perfectly respectable 131mph top speed.
+For reference, that’s a tenth quicker and 1mph more than the F56-generation 1.5-litre Mini Cooper.

 Advertisement - Article continues below